-Scientists discover how daughter cells receive the same number of chromosomesNovember 1st, 2011 in Genetics /
+Scientists discover how daughter cells receive the same number of chromosomesNovember 1, 2011 in Medicine & Health / Genetics

 Scientists at Warwick Medical School have uncovered the molecular process of how cells are by-passing the body's inbuilt 'health checkpoint' with cells that carry unequal numbers of chromosomes that have a higher risk of developing cancer.